zfdx123/xradio/README.md

 For exmaple, with apropiate archlinux arm kernel build you could use mainline kernel without rebuiding everything, only replacing your dtb-file at `/boot/dtbs/`.

-The orange pi zero only has control over the 1.8v regulator and a 3.3v fixed regulator is provided elsewhere so we only need one there:
+The orange pi zero only has control over the 1.8v regulator and a 3.3v fixed regulator is provided elsewhere so we only need one here:

 ```
 vdd_wifi: vdd_wifi {